Tuba Music

 Music available from Cimarron Music Press

-FLOURISHES for two brass quintets by Howard J. Buss.
+FLOURISHES for two brass quintets.
 Antiphonal brass quintets face off in this dramatic showpiece that culminates in a dazzling climax.
 A conductor is suggested.
 (9') Grade V-VI.

 Order from Subito Music.